ccitro/envoy-web/README.md

 - **Change** the battery profile between Self-Consumption and Backup modes
 - **Adjust** the backup reserve percentage (0-100%)
 - **Automate** battery settings based on weather, time-of-use rates, or grid conditions
+- **Handles sessions automatically**, renewing access when needed and prompting you to re-authenticate if credentials change

 > **Note**: This integration uses the same Enphase Enlighten web API that powers the official mobile app and web dashboard.
 It requires your Enlighten account credentials and works with IQ Battery systems.